babelouest/glewlwyd/README.md

 [![Build Status](https://travis-ci.com/babelouest/glewlwyd.svg?branch=master)](https://travis-ci.com/babelouest/glewlwyd)

-Single Sign On [Oauth 2](https://oauth.net/2/) authentication server providing Json Web Tokens for identification.
+Single Sign On [Oauth 2](https://oauth.net/2/) authentication server.

-Lightweight, fast and easy to install on small systems.
-Requires a MySql or SQLite3 database.
-Handles LDAP or database for users backend.
+This is the development branch for the next release 2.0.
+The next release is currently under development.

+See issue #35 (Glewlwyd 2.0 Roadmap) for the general architecture and design.

+A beta release will come out when it's ready, any help is welcome!

 The API backend is fully written in C language, it's based on [Ulfius](https://github.com/babelouest/ulfius) HTTP framework, [Hoel](https://github.com/babelouest/hoel) database framework and [Libjwt](https://github.com/benmcollins/libjwt.git) JSON Web Tokens library.